 From a young age, I have had personal experience supporting two family members with a lived experience of mental illness.
-This early insight into public mental health hassled me to follow educational and vocational pursuits in public policy and health with the aim of improving mental health services.
-I work as a public servant, and also as a naturopath focusing on adjunctive mental health.
+This early insight into public mental health has led me to follow educational and vocational pursuits in public policy and health with the aim of improving mental health services.
+After working in Government for a decade, I am now working in the mental health sector in a policy and advocacy role.
+I also trained as a naturopath with a focus on adjunctive mental health.

 In my (not so spare) time, I really enjoy sharing my journey as a mental health carer through writing and have published blogs pieces in forums such as HuffPost.
 I do this in the hope it can help me make sense of some of my own experiences, as well as maybe assist other carers navigate their own situation.

 My key areas of interest include psychosis, supporting young consumers and carers, and holistic and integrated mental healthcare (including promoting treatment choices).

 There are a total of 4 consumer and 4 carer representatives from VIC currently on the National Register.

 Please note that representative profiles are not currently available for all National Register members.